-- 1. General.
-NG intelligence component support to force protection (FP) may involve identifying, researching, reporting, analyzing, and disseminating intelligence regarding foreign threats to the NG, thereby enabling commanders to initiate FP measures.
-If during the course of routine activities and authorized missions, NG intelligence component personnel receive information (including information identifying U.S. persons) regarding threats to life or property (whether DoD personnel, installations or activities, or civilian lives or properties), then that information must be passed to appropriate authorities. - a.
-As a general rule, FP operations within the United States are the primary responsibility of civilian Federal, State, Territorial, tribal, and local law enforcement authorities.
+1. General.
+NG intelligence component support to FP may involve identifying, researching, reporting, analyzing, and disseminating intelligence regarding foreign threats to the NG, thereby enabling commanders to initiate FP measures.
+If during the course of routine activities and authorized missions, NG intelligence component personnel receive information (including information identifying USPERs) regarding threats to life or property (whether DoD personnel, installations or activities, or civilian lives or properties), then that information must be passed to appropriate authorities.

+a.
+FP operations within the United States are the primary responsibility of civilian Federal, State, Territorial, Tribal, and local law enforcement authorities.
 In the United States, the NG intelligence component will limit FP activities to FI and international terrorism threat data.
 The NGB and NG JFHQs-State Provost Marshal or law enforcement branch, or NGB-J34 provide NG leadership with information and recommendations to support decision-making pertaining to FP, critical infrastructure, security, and law enforcement activities.
 This activity requires review, analysis, and distribution of significant and relevant law enforcement information.
 The NGB, NG JFHQs-State Provost Marshal or law enforcement branch, and NGB-J34 may receive and disseminate time-sensitive threat information within the United States, regardless of source or type.
-As non-intelligence entities, they are not subject to the provisions of this regulation but must comply with reference hh and reference ii. - b.
-When foreign groups or persons threaten DoD personnel, resources, or activities, the NG intelligence component may report on this information. - c.
-LEAs and other organizations or sources may disseminate information that contains USPI to the NG intelligence component.
-It is important to remember that information is collected upon receipt (see Procedure 2 in Enclosure B).
-Follow retention and dissemination rules in Procedures 3 and 4 in Enclosure B. Intelligence professionals are obligated to go back to any disseminating agency that routinely provides USPI for which they have no mission and authority to cease further dissemination of such products and to direct the dissemination to the appropriate office (such as NGB-J34, Provost Marshal, or other law enforcement branch). - d.
+As non-intelligence entities, they are not subject to the provisions of this manual but must comply with reference dd and reference ee.

+b.
+When foreign groups or persons threaten DoD personnel, resources, or activities, the NG intelligence component may report on this information.

+c.
+Law enforcement agencies and other organizations or sources may disseminate information that contains USPI to the NG intelligence component.
+It is important to remember that information is collected upon receipt (see Procedure 2 in reference e and Enclosure B of this manual).
+Follow retention and dissemination rules in Procedure 3 and Procedure 4 in reference e and Enclosure B of this manual.
+Intelligence professionals are obligated to go back to any disseminating agency that routinely provides USPI for which they have no mission and authority to cease further dissemination of such products and to direct the dissemination to the appropriate office (such as NGB-J34, Provost Marshal Office, or other law enforcement branch).

+d.
 IO provisions do not prohibit States from having meetings or establishing "information fusion cells" or "threat working groups" where representatives from intelligence, CI, security, and law enforcement meet to share and combine information to support the FP mission.
-Security, FP, or law enforcement--not intelligence personnel--should lead the meeting. - e.
+Security, FP, or law enforcement--not intelligence personnel--should lead the meeting.

+e.
 Consolidated (intelligence and criminal data) threat assessments cannot be filed, stored, or maintained as an intelligence product.
 These assessments must be filed, stored, and maintained within operational channels.
-NG intelligence component elements will not control FP databases within the United States.
-NG intelligence component elements that are assigned an FP mission must handle USPI only IAW the procedures in this manual and reference e.
+NG intelligence component elements will not control FP databases within the U.S. NG intelligence component elements that are assigned an FP mission must handle USPI only IAW the procedures in reference e and this manual.

 2. Dual-Hatting Intelligence, FP, or Provost Marshal Personnel.
-Personnel in NG intelligence positions (such as the NG JFHQs-State J2) will not be dual hatted as the NG JFHQs-State J34, Provost Marshal, or Force Protection Officer.
+Personnel in NG intelligence positions (such as the NG JFHQs-State J2) will not be dual-hatted as the NG JFHQs-State J34, Provost Marshal, or Force Protection Officer.
 A clear separation between intelligence, FP, and Provost Marshal channels must be maintained.
 Consolidated databases and files are not permitted.
-This paragraph does not apply to National Guardsmen who have different jobs as technicians and in drill status and use different systems, email accounts, and offices for each.
-For example, an individual may be the NG JFHQs-State FP Officer as a technician and be a brigade intelligence non-commissioned officer in drill status.
+This paragraph does not apply to National Guard personnel who have different jobs as Technicians and in drill status and use different systems, email accounts, and offices for each.
+For example, an individual may be the NG JFHQs-State FP Officer as a Technician and be a Brigade Intelligence Noncommissioned Officer in drill status.